Sutta Pitaka

 2. King Daḷhanemi

-5Then, after many years, many hundred years, many thousand years had passed, King Daḷhanemi addressed one of his men, ‘My good man, when you see that the heavenly wheel-treasure has receded back from its place, please tell me.’
+dn26:3.1Then, after many years, many hundred years, many thousand years had passed, King Daḷhanemi addressed one of his men, ‘My good man, when you see that the heavenly wheel-treasure has receded back from its place, please tell me.’“Receded back” (osakkitaṁ): like a woman shrinking away from a man’s unwanted advances (DN12).

 2.1.
-The Noble Duties of a Wheel-Turning Monarch
+The Noble Duty of a Wheel-Turning Monarch

 2.2.
 The Wheel-Treasure Appears

-9‘Yes, Your Majesty,’ replied the new king to the royal sage.
-And he implemented the noble duties of a wheel-turning monarch.
+dn26:5.10‘Yes, Your Majesty,’ replied the new king to the royal seer.
+And he proceeded in the noble duty of a wheel-turning monarch.

 3. On Subsequent Wheel-Turning Monarchs